Bookmarkers/markjoy/Readme.md

 #### Importing existing Chrome browser bookmarks
 - [ ] Export it as an HTML file - how to do it in code?
-    - [ ] Do we convert folders into categories?
+    - [ ] Stretch goal: intelligently sort all folder content into one category.
 - [ ] Importing and making sense of the bookmarks - how to do it in code?

 #### Redirecting or layering over blocked sites